knbz/security-advisor/integrations.md

 ### Twistlock
 {: #integrate-twistlock}

-Twistlock is uniquely able to prevent risk throughout the SDLC by preventing the deployment of vulnerable images across your environment.
+[Twistlock](https://www.twistlock.com){: external} is uniquely able to prevent risk throughout the SDLC by preventing the deployment of vulnerable images across your environment.
 Automated and custom policy enforcement offers complete control at every stage of the application lifecycle.
 The Twistlock Intelligence Stream sources and aggregates vulnerability information directly from 30+ upstream projects, commercial sources, and proprietary research from Twistlock Labs.

 With a focus on having the most precise data available to cover all of the layers of your stack, so you have accurate visibility and the lowest rate of false positives.
 Twistlock combines this data with knowledge of your actual deployments such as which containers are exposed to the internet, which run with high privilege, and which have other security mitigations in place, so you can always see what vulnerabilities are most critical in your specific environment.